m0chan/m0chan.github.io/_posts/2019-12-16-Bug-Bounty-Cheetsheet.md

-This is a hard section to type up as some techniques may fall under other headings :)
+This is a hard section to type up as some techniques may fall under other headings :) also I probably won't mention XSS & SQLi as they are the basics and lots of resources already exist.